g-poulos/usv_simulation/README.md

 gz sim launch launch_waves.py
 ```

-The launch file only works for the vereniki model and bridges GZ and ROS topics.
+The launch file only works for the triangular platform model (vereniki) and bridges GZ and ROS topics.

 ## Extras

 + The repository [usv_controller](https://github.com/g-poulos/usv_controller) contains:
-  + Two controllers for the vereniki platform
+  + Two controllers for the triangular platform
   + The dynamic model simulation of the platform that was used to develop the `usv_simulation` package